fiddler-labs/fiddler-chatbot/README.md

 - Each phase must be fully functional before proceeding
 - All features must be tested and verified
 - **Testing**: Mandatory verification at each major development milestone
-- **Integration Issues**: Continuous integration testing with green-streamlit
+- **Integration Issues**: Continuous integration testing with streamlit
 - **Monitoring Failures**: Early integration of Fiddler monitoring to identify issues
 - **Platform Compatibility**: Regular validation of Fiddler LangGraph SDK compatibility
 - **Data Visibility**: Continuous monitoring of data flow to Fiddler platform